Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

 \subsection{Discussion}

-We plot a revised temperature-magnetic field ($T-B$) phase diagram for CeRh$_2$As$_2$ based on Fig. \ref{fig:RvsTatallB} and \ref{fig:Magnetoresistance1}, along with data from ref \cite{Khim} and \cite{Hafner}, as shown in Fig. \ref{fig:Phasediagram1}.
-Our phase diagram for $B \parallel a$ agrees well with ref \cite{Hafner}.
+We plot a revised temperature magnetic field ($T-H$) phase diagram for CeRh$_2$As$_2$ based on Fig. \ref{fig:RvsTatallB} and \ref{fig:Magnetoresistance1}, along with data from Refs. \cite{Khim,Hafner}, as shown in Fig. \ref{fig:Phasediagram1}.
+Our phase diagram for $H \parallel a$ agrees well with Ref. \cite{Hafner}.
 The proposed QDW phase that exists below $T_0 \sim$ 0.5~K at zero field extends to higher temperatures with increasing fields.
-At the highest field of our measurement i.e., 16~T, it occurs at $\sim$ 1.75~K. Furthermore, a clear field-induced transition occurs at $B_m \approx$ 8.1~T corresponding to a change from the suggested QDW state to a new broken symmetry state below $T_0$.
-A second phase transition exists at $B_0$ corresponding to the $T_0$ feature in $\rho_a(B)$ and $\rho_c(B)$.
+At the highest field of our measurement, i.e., 16~T, $T_0$ occurs at $\sim$ 1.75~K. Furthermore, a clear field-induced transition occurs at $\mu_0 H_m \approx$ 8.1~T corresponding to a change from the suggested QDW state to a new broken symmetry state below $T_0$.
+A second phase transition exists at $\mu_0 H_0$ corresponding to the $T_0$ feature in $\rho_a$($\mu_0 H$) and $\rho_c$($\mu_0 H$).

-The most interesting result is obtained for $B \parallel c$.
-In both $\rho_a (T)$ and $\rho_c (T)$, the feature at $T_0$ is suppressed below our base temperature $\sim$0.35~K by a field $B \sim$ 4.5~T. This suppression field is very close to the one for the field-induced transition from even-parity (SC1) to odd-parity (SC2) superconducting state shown by open circles in Fig. \ref{fig:Phasediagram1}(b) based on Ref \cite{Khim}.
-This observation provides support to an intriguing possibility for the origin of field-induced transition within the superconducting state in CeRh$_2$As$_2$ which was also briefly discussed in Ref \cite{Khim}.
-Our data suggests the proposed QDW phase below $T_0$ influences the superconducting properties of CeRh$_2$As$_2$.
-Therefore, the QDW phase appears to be directly responsible for the observation of multiple superconducting phases in CeRh$_2$As$_2$.
+The most interesting result is obtained for $H \parallel c$.
+In both $\rho_a (T)$ and $\rho_c (T)$, the feature at $T_0$ is suppressed below our base temperature $\sim$0.35~K by a field $\mu_0 H \sim$ 4.5~T. This suppression field is close to the one for the field-induced transition from an even-parity (SC1) to odd-parity (SC2) superconducting state shown by the open circles in Fig. \ref{fig:Phasediagram1}(b) based on Ref. \cite{Khim} which may be a coincidence.